asnowc/cpcall/README.md

 - A remote call manipulates the [remote proxy object](#expose-object) with almost the same syntax as a native JavaScript call
 - Services can be defined using [ECMA Script decorators](https://github.com/tc39/proposal-decorators).
 [See the use of decorators](./docs/use_decorator.md)
-- It is protocol independent and can be used over TCP, IPC, WebSocket, etc
+- Protocol independent, can be based on TCP, IPC, WebSocket, etc
 - Type safety
 - Two-way remote call
 - By default, [JBOD](https://github.com/asnowc/jbod) binary encoding is used for data transfer.
 Compared to JSON, it has the following advantages: